 Biomass is the most dominant source of renewable energy in Denmark.
-In the 1980’s and 1990’s the use of solid biomass was largely made up by straw, biodegradable waste and fuel wood, but after 2000 the use of wood pellets and wood chips have increased significantly.
+In the 1980s and 1990s the use of solid biomass was largely made up by straw, biodegradable waste and fire wood, but since 2000 the use of wood pellets and wood chips have increased significantly.

 Future use of biomass for heat and electricity

 Every year the Danish Energy Agency makes future projections on the use of solid biomass and other types of renewable energy in The Energy and Climate Outlook.
 The future scenarios are conservative and based on “frozen policy” assumptions.

 Discussions on the timing of GHG savings as well as other environmental risks from the use of biomass for energy have enhanced the awareness of the range of issues related to sustainability.

 In May 2020, the Danish Energy Agency published an analysis on the Danish consumption of biomass and related climate and sustainability issues.

 The EU directive on renewable Energy from 2018 (REDII) require sustainability criteria to be implemented in law before July 2021.

 In 2020 a political agreement was reached on new Danish sustainability criteria for woody biomass, which will also implement the REDII.
 Read the political agreement (in Danish)